maxgray7-dev/RPSLS-game/README.md

 # Testing

 Testing was completed.
-All information regarding test can be found in TESTING.md file - [here](TESTING.md)
+All information regarding test can be found  - [here](TESTING.md)

 # Deployments